-Rublev beats Rune in final-set tie-break
+Djokovic races past De Minaur & sets up Rublev tie

-Australian Open results: Andrey Rublev and Ben Shelton reach quarter-finals
+Australian Open results: Novak Djokovic beats Alex de Minaur; Andrey Rublev & Ben Shelton through

 Last updated on .From the section Tennis